-(75% of \$nil) + (20% of \$1m) + (5% of \$4m) = \$400,000
+(75% of nil) + (20% of 1m) + (5% of 4m) = 400,000

-- 40. Where a single obligation is being measured, the individual most likely outcome may be the best estimate of the liability.
-However, even in such a case, the enterprise considers other possible outcomes.
+- 40 Where a single obligation is being measured, the individual most likely outcome may be the best estimate of the liability.
+However, even in such a case, the entity considers other possible outcomes.
 Where other possible outcomes are either mostly higher or mostly lower than the most likely outcome, the best estimate will be a higher or lower amount.
-For example, if an enterprise has to rectify a serious fault in a major plant that it has constructed for a customer, the individual most likely outcome may be for the repair to succeed at the first attempt at a cost of \$1,000, but a provision for a larger amount is made if there is a significant chance that further attempts will be necessary. - 41.
-The provision is measured before tax, as the tax consequences of the provision, and changes in it, are considered separately.
+For example, if an entity has to rectify a serious fault in a major plant that it has constructed for a customer, the individual most likely outcome may be for the repair to succeed at the first attempt at a cost of 1,000, but a provision for a larger amount is made if there is a significant chance that further attempts will be necessary. - 41 The provision is measured before tax, as the tax consequences of the provision, and changes in it, are dealt with under HKAS 12.